Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

-This gauge-invariance holds as a consequence of the unitarity of gauge-fixing transformations and so it should be clear that it will hold independently of any restriction on the form of the gauge.
-Thus: \begin{itemize} \item{In canonical nonrelativistic QED, all physical observables and predictions are gauge-invariant.} \end{itemize} An example of a gauge-invariant observable is the total energy ${\cal O}=E$, which in the gauge $\alpha$ is represented by the Hamiltonian function $H_\alpha({\bf y})$.
+This gauge invariance holds as a consequence of the unitarity of gauge fixing transformations and so it should be clear that it will hold independently of any restriction on the form of the gauge.
+An example of a gauge invariant observable is the total energy ${\cal O}=E$, which in the gauge $\alpha$ is represented by the Hamiltonian $H_\alpha({\bf y})$.

-Although QED is fundamentally gauge-invariant, the task remains of deciding which observables are relevant to us.
-The transformation $U_{gg'}$ does not have the form $U_{gg'}=U_{\rm A}\otimes U_{\rm B}$ with respect to any tensor-product structure that can be imposed on the theory's Hilbert space.
-Thus, different gauges do not produce equivalent {\em mathematical} subsystems.
-To understand the implications of this let us consider the {\em observables} ${\bf E}_{\rm T}$ and ${\bf P}_{\rm T}$ where hereafter we use ${\bf P}_{\rm T}\equiv {\bf P}_{\rm T1}$ to denote the multipolar transverse polarisation and correspondingly we use ${\bf P}$ to denote the total multipolar polarisation.
+Although QED is fundamentally gauge invariant, the task remains of deciding which observables are relevant to us.
+By way of example, let us consider the {\em observables} ${\bf E}_{\rm T}$ and ${\bf P}_{\rm T}$ where hereafter we use use ${\bf P}:={\bf P}_1$ to denote the multipolar polarisation.
 The transformation $R_{\alpha\alpha'}$ commutes with ${\bf P}_{\rm T}$, so this observable possesses the same operator representation in every gauge \cite{cohen-tannoudji_photons_1989}.
 The same is not true for ${\bf E}_{\rm T}$.

-Let $\alpha$ denote a {\em fixed} real number that has nothing to do with the choice of gauge.
-Now consider the physical observable $O:=-{\bf E}_{\rm T}-\alpha {\bf P}_{\rm T}$, which as a fixed linear combination of gauge-invariant observables is also gauge-invariant.
-Finally, let us suppose that we choose our gauge-parameter to have the same fixed value $\alpha$ as was used to define $O$.
-It happens then that the {\em observable} $O$ is represented by the {\em operator} ${\bf \Pi}$.
-We emphasise that gauge-freedom is not a freedom to define $O$.
-It is a freedom to decide whether the parameter that fixes the redundancy ${\bf A}_{\rm L}$ within our description, equals the number $\alpha$ that defines $O$.
+Consider the physical observable ${\cal O}:=-{\bf E}_{\rm T}-\alpha {\bf P}_{\rm T}$ where $\alpha$ denotes a {\em fixed} real number.
+As a fixed linear combination of gauge invariant observables, ${\cal O}$ is gauge invariant.
+If we now choose our gauge-parameter to have the same fixed value $\alpha$, then the {\em observable} ${\cal O}$ is represented by the {\em operator} ${\bf \Pi}$.